alec-porter/CEG3400/lab03/README.md

 ### Task 2 - Asymmetric Encryption

 * List all of the people that should be able to decrypt `task2.enc`
+  > If you encrypt a file with someone's public key, only the private key of that individual can decrypt the file.
+Only Matthew Kijowski can decrypt the message with his private key.
 * What key should be used to encrypt this file so that the instructor can guarantee that you encrypted it?
+  > I would encrypt it with my private key so he verify its authenticity by decrypting it with my public key.

 ---